SaerusTierialis/tModLoader_Homepage/Revamp_Classes.md

   * very short duration buff
   * grants immunity to knockback
   * later grants a medium duration defense boost to self and nearby allies
+* Ability 2 Alternate: Challenge
+  * Force an enemy to switch target to you
+  * You have 50% increased close-range damage against the target
+    * this is not 50% more damage, it an additive bonus
+  * The target deals 50% more damage to you

 ### Tier 3: Blood Knight
 * _Has a Bloodforce mechanic that regenerates life when high, degenerates life when low, and gradually returns to a midpoint.
 Abilities drain the resource for powerful effects while simultaneously pushing towards degeneration.
 Bloodforce can be quickly filled at the cost of life.
 At any moment, the Blood Knight can focus on building up Bloodforce to sustain (and offset the life cost) or risk death to deal massive damage._